-The Group presents non-adjusted and adjusted basic and diluted earnings/loss per share (EPS) for its ordinary shares.
-Basic EPS is calculated by dividing the profit/loss for the period attributable to ordinary shareholders by the weighted average number of ordinary shares outstanding during the period.
+The Group presents non-adjusted and adjusted basic and diluted (loss)/earnings per share (EPS) for its ordinary shares.
+Basic EPS is calculated by dividing the (loss)/profit for the period attributable to ordinary shareholders by the weighted average number of ordinary shares outstanding during the period.